Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Table \ref{table_ESG} shows that investors working in not-for-profit impact funds are more likely to be biased towards female founders and weakly biased towards Asian founders.\footnote{Not-for-profit impact funds are defined using the primary investor type from Pitchbook.} Column (1) documents that the interaction effect of using a female name and whether investors work in impact funds increases the email opening rate by 8.3\%.
-Columns (2) and (3) show that using female names to send pitch emails increases the email opening rate by 10.3\% for impact fund investors and only 1.1\% for common funds which do not have special ESG missions.
-For both groups, the effect is statistically different from zero.
-However, the magnitude of this effect from impact funds is roughly 10 times that of the effect from common funds.
-This confirms the importance of impact funds in supporting female entrepreneurs, although they only account for a small proportion of all investors.
-Column (4) documents that impact funds are also more likely to open emails sent using an Asian name.
-However, the comparison of columns (5) and (6) show that the magnitude of this effect from impact funds is only 2 times the effect from common funds.
-However, all of coefficients are not significantly different from zero, which means most of the impact funds focus on improving gender equality.
-Table \ref{table_ESG2} shows that the heterogeneous effect between impact funds and common funds still exists for the ``key word" classification method of impact funds.\footnote{Besides the funds whose primary investor type is not-for-profit, I also include funds whose stated investment preferences contain key words like ``ESG," ``impact," and ``MWBE".} Results above show that some parts of the bias towards female and Asian founders come from friendly support from impact funds.
+\textbf{\emph{Friendly Support}} Investors are likely to be biased towards minority founders because they want to support disadvantaged groups.
+For example, some impact funds or angel groups, such as 37 Angels, only invest in women-led startups.
+Table \ref{table_ESG} supports this hypothesis and finds that the bias towards women is much higher for impact funds compared to common funds.
+Although impact funds are also slightly more biased towards Asian founders, this result is not statistically significant.\footnote{Not-for-profit impact funds are defined using the primary investor type from Pitchbook.} Columns (1)-(3) show that using female names increases the email opening rate by 10.3\% for impact fund investors and only 1.1\% for profit-driven fund investors who do not have special ESG goals.
+The magnitude of this gender effect for impact funds is roughly 10 times that for common funds.
+Columns (4)-(6) find that impact funds open more emails sent with an Asian last name, although the magnitude of this racial effect for impact funds is only 2 times the effect for profit-driven funds, and results are not significant.
+Results above show that the bias towards female founders partially stems from friendly support from impact funds.
+However, this channel is not significant for Asian founders.